Rubens, Parrots, and Perception: A Visual Strategy Revealed

 The Hidden Visual Strategy of Rubens: How a Parrot Redirected the Gaze in “The Fall of Man”

-In recent years, we have learned a lot more about the masterpieces of classical art thanks to new research in cognitive science and visual perception.
-What used to be seen as the painters’ choice of colors and styles is now being seen as a clever way to influence how people look at the painting.
-A good example of this is a recent study by American scientists at the New York Institute of Technology.
-Their research has revealed a fascinating detail in the 1629 painting by the Flemish Baroque artist Peter Paul Rubens of Titian’s The Fall of Man (Adam and Eve).
+In recent years, scholars have unlocked new insights into classic artworks through advances in cognitive science and visual perception.
+What used to be seen as simply color choices and brushwork is now understood as intentional methods to steer how viewers look at a painting.
+A notable example comes from a study by researchers at the New York Institute of Technology.
+Their work examines Rubens’s 1629 depiction of Titian’s The Fall of Man (Adam and Eve) and reveals a surprising device at work.

 From Titian to Rubens: Reinventing a Biblical Scene